 If the UN says it, must be true

 Yesterday, CNN reported that Donald Trump has selected New York Representative Elise Stefanik as the US ambassador to the United Nations (UN).
-A vocal UN skeptic, her appointment has sparked concerns about potential strains on America’s global relationships.
+A vocal UN sceptic, her appointment has sparked concerns about potential strains on America’s global relationships.
 But do not be misled by the UN's humanitarian façade - it is, at its core, a wolf in sheep’s clothing.

 Established in 1945 to prevent another global war, it would not be unreasonable to believe that the UN has been successful in this regard.
 However, the UN is not what it once was.
 Beneath the noble mission statements lies a bureaucratic machine plagued by bias, scandal, and inefficiency.